Hanson Rules 2019

-- COURTESY RUNNERS: A player used as a courtesy runner can only be used once per game whether as a baserunner or runner from home.
+- COURTESY RUNNERS: A player used as a courtesy runner can be used twice per game whether as a baserunner or runner from home.
 A base runner can be "courtesied" any number of times.
-SPN Rule 8, Sec 15
+SPN Rule 8, Sec 15 (Revised)

 - FROM HOME: A player requiring a courtesy runner from home is to be identified to the opposing team prior to the start of the game.
 The courtesy runner, whether advanced by a hit ball or walk can only run as far as first base and must remain on first base until advanced by the next batter.

 A(1) NOTE: The walk rule still applies.
 If a home run is hit or an overthrow occurs at any base, the courtesy runner must still stop at first base.
 All preceding runners can advance at their own peril on all hit balls or overthrows.

 A(2) NOTE: There is no provision in SPN Rule 8, Sec 15 for a courtesy runner from home.
 Our adaptation of this rule is one adopted and in use by ASSPA in their tournaments.

 - STRIKE MAT - BATTER'S AREA - ON DECK BATTER:

 - The STRIKE MAT is located within the BATTER'S AREA (formerly the batter's box).
 The strike mat is twenty-two inches wide and an appropriate length (3 feet) and is in its entirety, IN FAIR TERRITORY (SPN Rule 3, Sec 31);